Israel and Gaza militants agree to end fierce flare-up of fighting

 More than 130 Palestinians have been killed by Israeli forces in the protests.
 There have been no Israeli fatalities during the so-called “Great March of Return” demonstrations.

-Additional reporting by Maayan Lubell in Jerusalem and Amina Ismail in Cairo; Writing by Jeffrey Heller and Maayan Lubell; Editing by Mark Potter and Kevin Liffey
+Additional reporting by Maayan Lubell in Jerusalem and Amina Ismail in Cairo; Writing by Jeffrey Heller and Maayan Lubell; Editing by Mark Potter, Kevin Liffey and Jonathan Oatis